 Natural Orifice Transluminal Endoscopic Surgery

-Natural Orifice Transluminal Endoscopic Surgery (NOTES) is a surgical technique that utilizes the body’s natural orifices as inlets to reach various organs inside the body.
+Natural Orifice Transluminal Endoscopic Surgery (NOTES) is a surgical technique that uses the body’s natural orifices as inlets to reach various organs via EUS guidance.
 Pioneered by Dr. Anthony Kalloo, NOTES procedures have a number of potential benefits.
-With no external incision, there is no scar, no risk of a skin infection, and thus the NOTES approach offers a potentially quicker recovery and therefore a shorter hospital stay.
-Furthermore less anesthesia may be required.
-EUS is in use for enabling various NOTES procedures.
+Without external incisions, there are no scars or risks of skin infection, and thus the NOTES approach offers a potentially quicker recovery and therefore shorter hospital stay.
+Furthermore, less anesthesia may be required.
 NOTES procedures are currently being developed to:

-Create anastomoses - Gastroduodenal anastomosis by NOTES has succeeded as a minimally invasive option to perform certain gastrointestinal bypass procedures.
+Create anastomoses - Gastroduodenal anastomosis by NOTES has succeeded as a minimally invasive approach for certain gastrointestinal bypass procedures.
 These bypass procedures include treatment of obstructions, such as duodenal stenosis or gastric outlet obstruction.
-NOTES can also create bypasses such as a gastrojejunal bypass, to reduce absorption for patients suffering from obesity.
-Studies are needed, however, to compare these NOTES procedures directly with conventional surgical approaches 25.
+NOTES can also be used for gastrojejunal bypass, as a malabsorptive-type bariatric procedure.
+Studies are needed, however, to compare these NOTES procedures directly with conventional surgical approaches [26].

-Remove and biopsy organs–NOTES is also being developed with the hope of becoming a potential minimally invasive alternative to routine laparoscopic procedures.
+Remove and biopsy organs–NOTES also has the potential to become a minimally invasive alternative to routine laparoscopic procedures.
 NOTES can be used for liver biopsy, cholecystectomy, appendectomy, thyroidectomy, and procedures involving mediastinal and spinal tissues.
 The transgastric approach has been the most studied inlet to date.
-Currently, however, the majority of human NOTES procedures have been transvaginal cholecystectomies and appendectomies.
-More human research is needed on the transgastric approach, and on the transrectal approach.
+So far, however, the majority of human NOTES procedures have been transvaginal cholecystectomy and appendectomy.
+More human research is needed on the transgastric and transrectal approaches.

-NOTES has many advantages and therefore much potential, although it has remained slow to catch on.
-Specifically designed devices to facilitate NOTES are still needed.
-Despite NOTES being an endoscopic procedure and therefore inherently a gastroenterologist’s “jurisdiction,” its ultimate procedural goal is often that of a surgeon.
-Techniques such as NOTES obscure the distinct borders of each specialist, and the medical community must come together and decide who is best trained to perform the procedure.
-To do so, it must first be decided how to base the decision; should it be based on the approach or the ultimate goal of the procedure?
-If based on the approach, it must then be asked if NOTES is indeed a surgical approach.
+NOTES has many advantages and therefore much potential, although it has undoubtedly been slow to catch on.
+Devices designed specifically to facilitate NOTES are needed.
+Despite NOTES being an endoscopic procedure and therefore inherently within a gastroenterologist’s “jurisdiction,” its ultimate procedural goal is often that of a surgeon.
+Techniques such as NOTES obscure the distinct borders of each specialist, and the medical community must come together and decide who is best trained to perform each procedure.
+To do so, it must first be decided how to base the decision; should the decision be based on the approach or the ultimate goal of the procedure?
+If based on the approach, it must then be asked if NOTES should be considered a surgical approach?
 How do we even define surgery today?
-Should a NOTES cholecystectomy be considered surgery whereas a EUS-FNA is not?
-If a consensus is reached, NOTES may, like the arrival of laparoscopy in 1901, lead to a momentous step forward in medicine.
+Should a NOTES cholecystectomy be considered surgery even though EUS-FNA is not?
+If a consensus is reached among the medical community, NOTES may, like the arrival of laparoscopy in 1901, lead to a momentous step forward in medicine.

 Vascular